-Information and publicity programs such as the "Industry On Display" which advertises local company products in the Chamber and Airport lobbies.
+Information and publicity which advertises local companies.
 Performance of general business retention/expansion tasks such as local company visitations, corporate office visits, corporate officer hostings, as well as providing troubled industry support functions.

-Provision of direct industry support including the Industrial Directory of 1300+ companies, annual wage & benefits survey information and Industrial Trade Show participation.
-Hosting of appreciation and recognition events such as our annual Industry Appreciation Outing.
+Provision of direct industry support including the annual wage & benefits survey information.
+Hosting of appreciation and recognition events.

-The Chamber has developed a jobs database and website, www.asmartplace.com, which lists many job openings available at local companies.
+The Chamber has developed a jobs database and career exploration website, asmartplace, which lists many job openings available at local companies.
 The site also has links to the participating companies' websites for visitors to gain further information.

 Lucia Cape Senior Vice President Economic Development, Industry Relations & Workforce 256-535-2033